 There are three Green Burial options, per the Green Burial Council, that could exist.

-Goes Funeral Care & Crematory, Inc., was instrumental in the creation of a Hybrid Burial Ground here in Fort Collins.
+Goes Funeral Care was instrumental in the creation of a Hybrid Burial Ground here in Fort Collins.
 Located at Roselawn Cemetery, this green burial area within the cemetery requests that burial be without embalming, utilize a biodegradable casket or shroud and not use a vault or outer burial container.
 Roselawn Cemetery is currently not a certified cemetery provider with the Green Burial Council although the city worked with the Council to establish the parameters.
 Our hope is that the city will move forward to complete the process to certifiy with the Green Burial Council.
-Currently the only certified cemetery with the Green Burial Council is in Crestone, Colorado.
-One added note, the city of Wellington maintains a more natural cemetery that does not require a vault for the residents of Wellington.
+Currently, the only certified cemetery with the Green Burial Council is in Crestone, Colorado.
+One added note, the city of Wellington maintains a more natural cemetery that does not require a vault.
 This cemetery has traditional burial as well.
 It is not certified by the Green Burial Council.

 Goes Funeral Care has always considered the environmental impact of what we do.
 We have always questioned if an urn purchase was needed or if a casket was necessary or if embalming was truly required.
 We are currently researching more environmentally safe preserving products from England where traditional formaldehyde based products are close to being outlawed.
 This does not change our views on Green Burial and services we can offer a family without embalming, we are just looking at alternatives for certain situations.
 We have been keeping an eye on the emissions of our crematory from a polluting point of view as well as what carbon foot print we are leaving behind with this method of final disposition.
 To offset our carbon foot print, Goes Funeral Care buys wind credits and helps reforest the earth through the local nonprofit organization, Trees Water and People, Inc.